lukaszcz/coqhammer/README.md

 * `cases: <ind-list>`

-  Eliminate discriminees in case expression when the discriminee has one of the listed inductive types.
+  Eliminate discriminees in case expressions when the discriminee has one of the listed inductive types.
 If `ecases: on` then elimination of match disciminees is performed eagerly, otherwise with backtracking.
 Default: `cases: *`, `ecases: on`.